 Your participant/s will listen carefully to you because they don’t know what to expect.
 The researcher’s introduction is a powerful communication, that gives information, reassurance, and creates useful expectations.
 It also includes your professional and legal obligations.

 Its not just what you say, but how you say it.
-Professional yet informal, making the participant/s fell valued, and managing the housekeeping.
+Be professional yet informal, making the participant/s feel valued.
+Manage the housekeeping too.
 They should feel comfortable and know that it will finish on time.

 Explaining the researcher role

 - Independent (not responsible for the material being researched)

 - Also needs to keep time so may interrupt and move the conversation on

 Expectations of participants